Tulum is one of the most popular destinations in Mexico. Check out this Tulum itinerary to plan your 5-day trip to

 I also have good news for you.
 You don’t necessarily need to be wealthy to enjoy Tulum.

-I used to visit Tulum multiple times when I was living in Cancun, and when I lately left my job to travel around South America, I always found my way back there for some reason.
+I used to visit Tulum multiple times when I was living in Cancun, and when I later left my job to travel around South America, I always found my way back there for some reason.

 It’s a special place indeed, and in this post, I am going to help you figure out the perfect 5 days itinerary, squeezing in the most interesting things to do, including some beach time.

 Where to stay in Tulum

 First of all, you need to decide where to stay.
 As a digital nomad who temporarily settles in every destination for at least a month, I always choose Airbnb over hotels.

 I feel like I have more freedom, and most of all, I feel like I am leaving like a local with my own home, without the hassle of paying the bills, because everything is already included once you make your reservation on the platform.

 I got so used to it that now I always check on an Airbnb even for short stays.
 It’s just more comfortable.